TakuyaShintate/tsts/README.md

 ### Inference

-For inference, it needs to load parameters from log directory generated in training.
+For inference, it needs to load parameters from a log directory generated in training.

 ```yaml
 # inference.yml